Bayesian Network Structure Discovery Using Large Language Models: Related Work

 \section{Related Work}

-\textbf{Data-driven structure learning.} Conventional structure learning methods infer Directed Acyclic Graphs (DAGs) primarily from observational data, broadly categorized into \textit{constraint-based} and \textit{score-based} approaches \cite{glymour2019review,scutari2019learns}.
-Constraint-based methods, such as the Peter-Clark algorithm \cite{spirtes2001causation} and its variants, identify probabilistic structures by assessing conditional independencies.
-Score-based methods, including Hill Climbing \cite{tsamardinos2006max} and Greedy Equivalence Search (GES)~\citep{chickering2002ges}, optimize predefined scoring functions (e.g., Bayesian Information Criterion).
-Although these methods are effective with sufficient data, their performance deteriorates significantly with limited samples \cite{cui2022empirical}.
-To alleviate data insufficiency issues, researchers incorporate prior expert knowledge such as structural constraints or topological ordering into learning frameworks~\citep{borboudakis2012incorporating,constantinou2023impact,chen2016learning}.
-However, eliciting this expert knowledge remains challenging and labor intensive.
+\paragraph{Data-driven structure learning} Conventional structure learning methods infer Directed Acyclic Graphs (DAGs) primarily from observational data, broadly categorized into \textit{constraint-based} and \textit{score-based} approaches \citep{glymour2019review,scutari2019learns}.
+Constraint-based methods, such as the Peter-Clark algorithm \citep{spirtes2001causation} and its variants, identify probabilistic structures by assessing conditional independencies.
+Score-based methods, including Hill Climbing~\citep{tsamardinos2006max} and Greedy Equivalence Search~\citep{chickering2002ges}, optimize predefined scoring functions (e.g., Bayesian Information Criterion).
+Although these methods are effective with sufficient data, their performance deteriorates significantly with limited samples~\citep{cui2022empirical}.
+Researchers incorporate prior expert knowledge, such as structural constraints or topological ordering, into learning frameworks~\citep{borboudakis2012incorporating,constantinou2023impact,chen2016learning} when data is insufficient.
+Eliciting expert knowledge, however, remains challenging and labor-intensive.

-\textbf{LLM-guided structure discovery with data.} Recent methods explore LLMs in structure discovery, primarily as a complement to conventional approaches.
-Several researchers use pairwise prompting to guide LLMs in uncovering causal relationships between pairs of nodes~\cite{choi2022lmpriors, kiciman2023pairwise, long2023can}. \citet{jiralerspong2024efficient} propose a Breadth-First Search (BFS) approach, in which the LLM finds all connected nodes given the currently visited nodes.
+\paragraph{LLM-guided structure discovery with data} Recent methods explore LLMs in structure discovery, primarily as a complement to conventional approaches.
+Several researchers use pairwise prompting to guide LLMs in uncovering causal relationships between pairs of nodes~\citep{choi2022lmpriors, kiciman2023pairwise, long2023can}.
+On top of that, \cite{jiralerspong2024efficient} propose a Breadth-First Search (BFS) prompting approach, in which the LLM is prompted to find all connected nodes given the current node.
 Pearson correlation coefficients are also included in the prompts as hints.
-Beyond the pairwise or BFS prompting, \citet{ban2023query} introduced LLM-CD, treating the LLM as a structured knowledge retriever.
-By asking graph-level questions, it enables joint reasoning over multiple variables, reducing prompt complexity while improving globally consistency.